DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     7.2 Verify the Client Password Token.

-   To check that it has been correctly taken into account, you can request an access token using the Client password flow.
+   To check that it has been correctly taken into account, you can request an ID token using the Client password flow.

    This token is used for the invocation of the ODM components like Decision Center, Decision Servcer console, and the invocation of the Decision Server Runtime REST API.

     ```shell